The surprising star of Chinese dessert.

 Kaeng Lueang (or kaeng som)

 This is a deeply flavorful – and deeply spicy – yellow curry (kaeng lueang just means “yellow curry” while kaeng som means “sour curry”) from Northern Thailand.
-Often spiced with turmeric, chili, curry paste, and a light dose of coconut milk, this spicy curry might burn a layer off your tongue but you won’t be able to stop eating it.
+Often spiced with turmeric, chilli, curry paste, and a light dose of coconut milk, this spicy curry might burn a layer off your tongue but you won’t be able to stop eating it.
 Often served with seafood, which is great because a denser protein might be too much with the spice.

 Another deeply spicy Thai dish, this curry contains no taste-bud protecting coconut milk, so the spice can hit you like a punch in the face!
-It’s not as sweet and creamy obviously, but is wonderfully intense flavourful.
+It’s not as sweet and creamy obviously but is wonderfully intense flavourful.
 Delicious with fish or chicken and a cold beer.